artisansdk/cqrs/readme.md

 `builder()` method or stub it out if you are using, for example a RESTful API as the query backend.

-#### Flat File Implemenation
+#### Flat File Implementation

 Assuming you had a `resources/lang/en/states.php` file containing a PHP array of state abbreviations and names then the following query would be the minimal implementation required.
-Note that the `builder()` method is stubbed out to satisfy the parent class's abstract definition.
-Also note that we do not need to use a database as the results can be loaded from a flat file on the system disk.
+Note that we do not need to use a database as the results can be loaded from a flat file on the system disk.

 ```php
 namespace App\Queries;